-How to enable Remote Desktop on Windows Server 2019
+3 Ways to Enable Remote Desktop on Windows Server 2019

-Remote Desktop Connection is basically a protocol that helps you to connect to another computer that is available at a remote location.
-It seems like some users are experiencing problems while connecting to Remote Desktop.
-One of the users explained the issue on Windows forums:
+Remote Desktop Connection is a protocol that helps you to connect to another computer that is available at a remote location.
+But, some users are experiencing problems while enabling Remote Desktop on Windows Server.

 How do I enable Remote Desktop in Windows Server 2019?

-- Navigate to the Start menu and search for Windows PowerShell.
-Right-click Windows PowerShell and select Run as Administrator.
+- Press the Windows key, search for Windows PowerShell, right-click on the relevant search result, and select Run as Administrator.

 Enable-NetFirewallRule -DisplayGroup "Remote Desktop"

-If due to some reason you are experiencing any problems, you can use the Server Manager GUI to enable Remote Desktop connections.
+This is, by far, the quickest method to enable Remote Desktop in Windows Server 2019.
+If due to some reason, you are experiencing problems, use the Server Manager GUI to enable Remote Desktop connections as illustrated next.

-- First, you need to login to the server as a local administrator.
+- First, log in to the server as a local administrator.

-- You will see the Remote Desktop firewall exception warning and click the Select Users button to add allowed users.
+- You will now see the Remote Desktop firewall exception warning.
+Click the Select Users button to add allowed users.